12 Button Crafts and Repurpose Ideas: A comprehensive Guide

 - Mix in white and metallic buttons for a magical winter scene.

-- Personalize It: Add extra details like birds, clouds, or a sun using other materials like felt or stickers.
+- Personalise It: Add extra details like birds, clouds, or a sun using other materials like felt or stickers.

 Creative Twist: